|

 Finally on the port outer rail was an AIM-120 AMRAAM training round.

-Taxiing out to the ‘Last chance’ point for final checks before crossing the runway the F-15E is held at the runway holding point.
-Cleared to depart the pair of F-15’s climb out and head towards Air-to-Air Refuelling Area 8 (AARA 8) over the North Sea to meet up with "Quid 22" a KC-135 tanker from 100 ARW based at nearby RAF Mildenhall.
+Taxiing out to the 'Last chance' point for final checks before crossing the runway the F-15E is held at the runway holding point.
+Cleared to depart the pair of F-15s climb out and head towards Air-to-Air Refuelling Area 8 (AARA 8) over the North Sea to meet up with "Quid 22" a KC-135 tanker from 100 ARW based at nearby RAF Mildenhall.
 We were told; "training requirements dictate that a certain amount of time is required for air to air refuelling and also the tankers need the training.
-Both benefit in this symbiotic relationship".
+Both benefit in this symbiotic relationship."

 Having successfully received fuel from the tanker they descend into the UKLFS.
-In peacetime the USAF are cleared down to a minimum height of 500 feet (152m).
-The F-15E can attack at all levels but tend to practise the more difficult low levels.
+The F-15E can attack at all levels but aircrew tend to practise the more difficult lower levels.
+In peacetime USAF pilots are cleared down to a minimum height of 500 feet (152m).
+F-15E pilots have to qualify the B-Course for 500 foot (152m) operations.
+At the Weapons School at Nellis AFB in Nevada pilots will be cleared to even lower levels. |

-All the weapons carried are blue banded inert training rounds, yellow bands are for live amunition.
-For training they use a ‘programmable armament control system’, this allows the aircraft to believe that it has armed bombs onboard.
+All the weapons carried are blue banded inert training rounds, yellow bands are for live ammunition.
+For training they use a 'programmable armament control system', this allows the aircraft to believe that it has armed bombs onboard.
 It gives you all the cues for the normal programmable portions such as laser times and laser cues.
 Capt.
-Wilmic, WSO said that, "Live weapons are used occasionally, but are not specifically scheduled for training".
+Wilmic, WSO said that, "Live weapons are used occasionally, but are not specifically scheduled for training."

 Back at Lakenheath, pilot Capt.
-Schmidt said, "The first thing we do is debrief maintenance, to let them know what happened to the jet and what condition it is in, and say what was good and what was bad with it.
+Schmidt said, "The first thing we do is debrief maintenance, to let them know what happened to the jet and what condition it is in and say what was good and what was bad with it.
 After taking off our gear we then go back to the briefing room and all gather together for a group discussion.
 Here all rank comes off for us, the flight leader will debrief everyone on precisely what went wrong, regardless of rank and suggest what we can do next time to improve.
-It’s a time when each person is very hard on the others in the formation"
+It's a time when each person is very hard on the others in the formation"

 Photography note: